 What Happens During a Twin Birth?

 Twin babies are born pre-term or prematurely.
 In most cases, you may go into labour before 38 weeks of your pregnancy.
-Therefore you may discuss your delivery options with your doctor.
-Your doctor may explain to you in detail about how to give birth to twins and also suggest you your birthing options that are whether to go in for normal birth or c-section:
+Therefore you may discuss your delivery options well in advance with your doctor.
+The doctor would explain the process of twin birth and also give you insights into the birthing options you are most likely to be given at the time of delivery.

 In case of a vaginal birth with twins, you will be experiencing first stage labour only once.
 As your cervix opens up, you will have second stage labour with each baby having its pushing stage.
-Though you will be pushing twice the second baby comes easily.
+Though you will be pushing twice, the second baby comes easily.
 The second baby is born soon after (17 minutes on an average) the first one.
-If the second baby is in breach position, your doctor may either turn the baby externally or internally or deliver the baby in a breach position only.
+If the second baby is in the breech position, your doctor may either turn the baby externally or internally.

-You may be recommended to for a caesarean delivery if your first baby is in a breech position, your twins are in a transverse position, or there are some complications involved.
-You may be advised of a date for the surgery, and in case you go into labour before that, you will undergo the caesarean delivery on that day then.
-The c-section of twins is same as c-section of a single baby.
+You may be recommended caesarean delivery if your first baby is in a breech position, if the twins are in a transverse position, or if there are some complications.
+You may be advised of a date for the surgery, and in case you go into labour before that, you will undergo the caesarean delivery on that day itself.
+The c-section of twins is the same as the c-section of a single baby.

-In some cases of normal twin delivery, you may deliver one baby vaginally and another baby through a c-section, although this is a rare condition and happens only in 5 percent of cases.
+In some cases of normal twin delivery, you may deliver one baby vaginally and another baby through a c-section, although this is a rare condition and happens only in 5% cases.

 What Can You Do to Avoid Caesarean Delivery?